Resources

 Eric Nkansah, Nompumelelo Nyathi-Mohohlwane, Jennifer Opare-Kumi and Rebecca Trupin

-South Africa, Ghana, Cross-country, Evidence use, General
+Cross-country, Ghana, South Africa, Evidence use, General

 In this insight note, Jennifer Opare-Kumi and Rebecca Trupin interview Dr Eric Nkansah and Dr Nompumelelo Nyathi-Mohohlwane, two officials who drove the use of data and evidence in Ghana and South Africa.
 Read more